 Our team of specialist contentious and non-contentious lawyers offers advice tailored to the specific needs of the stakeholders in any business.
 As a result, directors, shareholders, partners and owner-managers can work together and without fear of what the future may hold.
 We can assist with day-to-day operational activities, such as drafting agreements, and advising on ever-changing and expanding powers, duties and liabilities of directors.
 We can help to audit and transform existing corporate governance practices, to make sure that the directors are fulfilling their obligations, and to identify and fix issues before a challenge is made.
-If there is a dispute between the stakeholders (for example, around partnership or shareholding) or from outside (such as regulatory or governmental action), we can help resolve these issues speedily and practically.
+If a dispute arises between the stakeholders (as between shareholders, directors or investors) or a threat arises from outside (such as regulatory or governmental action), we can help resolve these issues swiftly with a view to minimising the impact of a dispute on both the individuals involved and the business.
 In the same way, we can anticipate and head off potential disputes.

 Our Insurance coverage disputes team regularly advises FTSE 100 directors and senior executives on issues concerning directors' and officers' (D&O) insurance coverage.
 In particular, we advise on the scope of insurance coverage available to cover directors' and officers' legal costs when they are the subject of anticipated or current regulatory, governmental, internal or other official investigations.
 This is key for individuals who find themselves at the centre of allegations of wrongdoing in their professional capacity.